-A joyful heart
+A joyful heart is good

-but a crushed spirit
+medicine but a crushed

-dries up the bones.
+spirit dries up the bones.

 As counselling can be a useful yet daunting experience, my priority is always to provide a calm, peaceful, and non-judgemental environment for my clients to voice out and for me to listen to their emotional issues.
 I am friendly and approachable, compassionate and empathic.